shrine-maiden-heavy-industries/torii-ila/CONTRIBUTING.md

 After this, run `nox -s lint` in the root of the repository, this will run the code linter and alert you if anything is amiss.
 This is also run in the CI workflow, and will prevent your pull request from getting merged if it's not happy.

-Once your changes are all up to date, make sure that all the tests pass (see the [Testing] section for more info), and then you can then open a [new pull request] against the Torii repository.
+Once your changes are all up to date, make sure that all the tests pass (see the [Testing] section for more info), and then you can then open a [new pull request] against the Torii ILA repository.

 Once you've filled out the details about the PR, it will then be reviewed to ensure that it's in line with the various project standards, sometimes you'll nail it the first try, other times there will be feedback and requested changes.